cardano-foundation/CIPs/CIP-plutus-modules/README.md

 impractical to implement higher-level abstractions as libraries, because doing so will likely exceed the script size limit.
-This is not just a theoretical problem: complaints about the script size limit are the most common complaint made by Cardano contract developers.
+This is not just a theoretical problem: complaints about the script size limit are commonly made by Cardano contract developers.

 Thus the primary goal of this CIP is to lift the limit on the total amount of code run during a script execution, by allowing part of the